Contents: Examination ⇓ Replacement ⇓

 Examination

 2. Measure the resistance of the sensor.
-To do this, disconnect its electrical connector (pic.
-7.2 and 1.1,a).
+To do this, disconnect its electrical connector (Figure 7.2 and 1.1,a).

 3. Measure the resistance at the sensor contacts.
 It should be in the range of 2200-2700 ohms at room temperature (20°C).
-Start the engine or remove the sensor and heat it with a hair dryer.
-The sensor resistance should drop to 290-350 ohms at 80°C. If the check gives different results, replace the sensor.
+Start the engine or remove the sensor and warm it with a hair dryer.
+The sensor resistance should drop to 290-350 ohms at 80°C. If the test yields different results, replace the sensor.
 If the engine was running with the connector disconnected, be sure to clear the fault code that occurred in this case.

 Replacement

-Attention!
-Wait until the engine has completely cooled down before starting work.
+Caution!
+Wait until the engine has cooled completely before starting work.

 4. Turn off the ignition.

-5. Before removing the old sensor, wrap the threads of the new sensor with Teflon tape to prevent leakage and corrosion.
+5. Before removing the old sensor, wrap the threads of the new sensor with Teflon sealing tape to prevent leaks and corrosion.

-6. Disconnect from the gauge an electric socket and turn out the gauge.
-Coolant will leak from the sensor hole, so screw in the new sensor as soon as possible.
+6. Disconnect the electrical connector from the sensor and unscrew the sensor.
+Coolant will leak from the sensor hole, so screw in a new sensor as soon as possible.

 7. Install the sensor in reverse order.
 Check the coolant level and top up if necessary.